drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 [thesis](https://doi.org/10.5281/zenodo.13894231) simultaneously.

 In June, my 3-year journey at [the university](https://web.umons.ac.be) came to a successful end.
-With my Master's degree in Computer Science finally in hand and one fewer frustration.
-I defended [My thesis](https://doi.org/10.5281/zenodo.12666898) on the 12th June 2024, and shortly afterwards, I made the full source available (On [Github](https://github.com/drupol/master-thesis), on [Codeberg](https://codeberg.org/p1ld7a/master-thesis)).
+With my Master's degree in Computer Science finally in hand and one fewer frustration, I defended [my thesis](https://doi.org/10.5281/zenodo.12666898) on the 12th June 2024, and shortly afterwards, I made the full source available (on [GitHub](https://github.com/drupol/master-thesis), on [Codeberg](https://codeberg.org/p1ld7a/master-thesis)).
 Since then, it has received several minor contributions from the community, which is great to see.
 The **best highlight**?
 I was invited to deliver both theoretical and practical sessions for students, focusing on software deployment and, of course, reproducibility.
 That marked the beginning of my